-- 3.3.
+- 3.1.
+To identify, analyse, model and resolve military engineering problems by integrating basic knowledge of natural and technical sciences - 3.3.
 To integrate and apply engineering principles and techniques in the operation of military system in unpredictable conditions - 4.
 Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.3 To assume military, professional and ethical responsibility - 5.
-Social skills (team work and communication) - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups - 5.3 To effectively present work results both orally and in writing to stakeholders in the military environment - 6 Development, implementation and operation of technical systems in economic and social environment - 6.I.
+Social skills (team work and communication) - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups - 5.3 To effectively present work results both orally and in writing to stakeholders in the military environment - 6 Development, implementation and operation of technical systems in economic and social environment - 6.1.
 To analyse and evaluate the effect of engineering solutions on society and environment - 6.4.
 To plan, organise, create and implement engineering testing, and to analyse and interpret the results